emmanuelrc/emmanuelrc/README.md

 📖 Explore my research on **[ResearchGate](https://www.researchgate.net/profile/Emmanuel-Ramirez-2?ev=hdr_xprf)**

 Recent publications and collaborations include:
-- *Implementation of Quality Control Protocols for MRI and CT Systems* — workflow optimization and reproducibility in large hospital networks.
+- *Implementation of Quality Control Protocols for MRI and CT Systems* workflow optimization and reproducibility in large hospital networks.
-- *Radiation Dose Monitoring Framework for Interventional Radiology* — data-driven safety management.
+- *Radiation Dose Monitoring Framework for Interventional Radiology* data-driven safety management.
-- *Automation of Image Data Processing in Medical Physics* — integrating Python and SQL-based analytics pipelines.
+- *Automation of Image Data Processing in Medical Physics* integrating Python and SQL-based analytics pipelines.

 ---

 <p align="center">
-  <sub>🔭 “Precision is not just for physics — it's how I write code.”</sub><br>
+  <sub>🔭 “Precision is not just for physics, it's how I write code.”</sub><br>
   <sub>⭐ If my projects resonate with you, consider leaving a star!</sub>
 </p>